pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 anchorid: wordpress-composer
 ---

-[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides a modern way to manage the external (non-core) code used by a WordPress site.
+[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides a simplified method to manage the external (non-core) code used by a WordPress site.

 At the most basic level, Composer requires:

 - A list of dependencies
 - A place to put the dependencies

-There are different cases for using Composer to manage dependencies in WordPress, including:
+There are different cases for using Composer to manage dependencies on a WordPress site, including:

 - Manage dependencies for themes and plugins you’re currently developing